All Episodes

 And it will be news that will panic these people on our television sets who live and die by this stuff.

-We'll play you some sound bites here in just a minute.
+We'll play you some soundbites here in just a minute.

 There are some holdouts here.

-Stu Rothenburg of the Rothenburg reports.
+Stu Rothenberg of the Rothenberg Reports.

 They don't believe any of this.

-Uh remember, this is the same poll that identified you people as the most informed audience in all the broadcast media.
+Remember, this is the same poll that identified you people as the most informed audience in all the broadcast media.

-In this poll, the Bush job approval among registered voters has gone from thirty-seven to forty-one percent, and they are one of the three polling units that say that a lot of this is owing to John Kerry's big mouth.
+And they are one of the three polling units that say a lot of this is owing to John Kerry's big mouth.

 First, Republicans have become more engaged and enthused in the election than they had been in September and October.

-Job approval rating among registered voters up from 37% in early October to 41% in the current survey, again 45% in the Rasmussen survey.
+Job approval rating among registered voters up from 37% in early October to 41% in the current survey.

-Uh about Kerry's remarks, 60% say uh uh a lot or a little, 84% say they've heard a lot or a little about Kerry's remarks, 60% saying they've heard a lot.
+84% say they've heard a lot or a little about Kerry's remarks.

 What?

-See, this this is something.
+See, this is something.

 Why even put that question?